Luis09almanza/mobile-api/README.md

 # React Native application with the pokemon api.

 We implemeted the Splash Screen, The Main Page with the name of the pokemons and the search bar.
-The only thing that we cannot added it was the characters details.
+The only thing that we cannot add was the characters details.

 <div>